liushiliushi/Uncertainty_ft/README.md

 ./inference.sh /path/to/your/checkpoint
 ```

-To evaluate the model cascading performance, run:
+To evaluate the model's cascading performance, run:

 ```bash
 python inference_gpt.py \